ChristianVillalba/CS50_Lecture_0/README.md

 # CS50 2020 - Lecture 0 - Scratch

-I created these projects based on the tutorial
+I created this project based on the tutorial
 [CS50 2020 - Lecture 0 - Scratch](https://www.youtube.com/watch?v=YoXxevp1WRQ&ab_channel=CS50)

 This is the Step B in my application to learn in **School of Code Bootcamp**: